WHAT IS THE CAREPANEL?

 The CARE panel project is currently in the recruitment phase.
 We will update this page with information about our findings continuously.
 For now, let Andrea tell you what human facor is - seen from an economic perspective.
 And feel free to read about research at CARE on the main CARE webpage.

 As a big thank you we want to give something back.
-We are therefor bulding the carecomunity that you will find on this page.
+We are therefore bulding a CARE community, which you will find on this page.
 We are currently working flat out to build content - so check back with us shortly.

 Here you will find webinars, live events, live interviews with interesting people where you can also ask your questions, scientific presentations, special edition podcasts, video versions of some of the podcasts, information material.
 If you have a good idea to what we should make let us know what kind of content we should create for you (Google Forms)

-In the meantime you can check out our popular podcast "Skredpodden".
+In the meantime you can check out the 2022 CARE panel report, and our popular podcast "Skredpodden".
 You find it whereever you listen to podcast.
 We have 20 more episodes in the making so stay tune.

 I denne episoden av skredpodden snakker vi med Krister Kopola.
 Du har kanskje sett Krister i flere skifilmer.
 Han er blant annet med i skifilmen Wavy: https://www.youtube.com/watch?v=aaeBN_JYkcA